Boondoggler3210/rsu-b2b-sample-client-dotnet-all-services/README.md

 > B2B webservicene ved at bruge virksomhedens digitale signatur.
 UFST kan ikke stå til ansvar hvis en virksomhed
 > anvender klienten eller dele af denne i deres egne systemer.

+> I have updaeted this sample to include calls to all 3 of the services for the Skat.dk moms api and make it a little easier to test with.

 ## Build and run

 First build: